 Preparing the fruit

 1 Scrub the oranges clean.
-Discard any that are damaged or moldy.
+Discard any that are damaged or soft.

 Use a sharp chef's knife to thinly julienne the peel.
-Once you julienne all of the oranges that you juiced to make 2 cups of juice, you should have about 4 cups of peel.
-Set these julienned peels aside.
+Once you julienne all of the oranges put the cut peels and the juice in a large (8-cup Pyrex works great) measuring cup.

-4 Juice the regular lemon and add this juice to the orange juice.
+4 Juice the regular lemon and add this juice to the orange peels and juice.
 Save the seeds for making pectin.

-Add the Meyer lemon seeds and membranes to the Seville orange seeds and membranes.
+Add the Meyer lemon seeds to the Seville orange seeds and membranes.

 6 Put seeds into cheesecloth or muslin bag: Put the citrus seeds and membranes into 4 layers of cheesecloth, tied up tightly with string, or into a muslin jelly bag.
 (I made a "pectin bag" which I use for making marmalade, by sewing up piece of plain muslin cloth into a bag with a drawstring at the end.)

 First stage of cooking

-2 Place the cheesecloth or muslin bag containing the citrus seeds and pulp into the pot, submerging it in the liquid, and secure the string at the other end to the pot handle.
+2 Secure pectin bag: Place the cheesecloth or muslin bag containing the citrus seeds and pulp into the pot, submerging it in the liquid, and secure the string at the other end to the pot handle.

 As the mixture cooks, the pectin from the seeds and membranes will be extracted into the mixture.

 3 Boil until the peels are soft: Bring mixture to a boil.
-Let boil, uncovered, for about 30 minutes, or until the peels are soft and cooked through.
-Remove from heat.
+Let boil, uncovered, for 30 minutes (or longer), or until the peels are completely soft and cooked through.

 4 Remove the pectin bag and place it in a bowl to let cool until it is comfortable to touch.